 Benefits Of Broccoli

-Broccoli is a cruciferous vegetable rich in antioxidants and nutrients such as vitamin C, A, K, B (riboflavin), and folate.
+Broccoli is a cruciferous vegetable rich in antioxidants and nutrients such as vitamins C, A, K, and B (riboflavin), and folate.
 It is also a good source of dietary fiber and is relatively high in protein.

 This nutritious vegetable is the perfect food for those looking to lose weight because it has low calories but it fills you up, making you feel full longer and preventing you from feeling hungry.